chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 2. applying a function that takes two arguments (such as `dplyr::full_join`)
 3. and chaining the output of one step as the input for the next step

 Sound familiar?
 This is almost exactly what we just performed manually when building `livestock.data` except this time we'll be leveraging R to do it for us!

-So let's see how we can apply reduce to elegantly join all of our datasets
+So let's see in practice how we can apply reduce to elegantly join our `livestock.data`

 ## Leveraging purrr::reduce to join multiple datasets
 <a src="#leveraging-purrr-reduce"></a>